 When Do You Shift from a Portfolio Growth to a Retirement Structure?

 These concepts might make sense and provide reassurance, but when do you need to start taking some action on them?
-While you should begin planning for retirement at the earliest age possible, worrying about your paychecks can come a bit later.
+You should begin planning for retirement as early as possible but worrying about your paychecks can come a bit later.

-Typically, you and your advisor should start preparing the retirement runway about five years before you plan to stop working.
+Typically, you should start preparing the retirement runway about five years before you plan to stop working.
 This provides plenty of time to prepare your buckets, reduce risk in your portfolio as needed and make sure you thoroughly understand where your paycheck will come from.

 When you are within a year of retiring, you can nail down the details for full cash flow generation.
 With some deliberate planning and the right guidance, you’ll be ready to seamlessly step away from the workforce and into retirement.

-When you retire, your next “job” should be enjoying the coming days and years instead of worrying about your finances.
-There is a significant amount of work involved in turning all the various moving parts into a series of steady retirement paychecks, but a relationship with a trusted financial advisor will help you achieve that goal.
+When you retire, your next “job” should be enjoying the fruits of your labor, not worrying about your finances.
+There is a significant amount of work involved in turning all the moving parts into a series of steady retirement paychecks, but with a clear plan and a relationship with a trusted financial advisor, that work doesn’t have to stand in your way!